otvorenesudy/otvorenesudy/app/views/static_pages/content/_faq.en.html.md

 - something went wrong.

-## Why are there fewer decrees on the portal than on the webpage of the Ministry?
+## Why are there fewer decrees on the portal than on the webpage of the ministry?

 It can be usually explained as technical difficulties, hence the fact that some of the decrees cannot be downloaded despite repeated efforts.
 Some of the decrees were, on the other hand, published more than once with the same ECLI, or some of their identificators is missing and therefore they cannot be found in our database.